 Insurance companies won’t be as willing to do business with you because you’ll be considered a “high-risk driver” or someone who is more likely to have an accident.
 You may also have difficulty trying to convince banks you are reliable enough to pay back loans.

 The East Lansing DUI attorneys at Foster & Harmon, P.C. work hard to help clients get the best outcome after DUI charges.
-If you are interested in setting up a free legal consultation at our law firm, give us a call at (517) 337-4600.
+If you are interested in setting up a free initial phone consult at our law firm, give us a call at (517) 337-4600.